remake/remake-framework/_remake/README.md

+*YOU SHOULD NEVER HAVE TO EDIT FILES IN THIS DIRECTORY*

 The Remake framework code is in this directory.

-*You should never have to edit files in this directory*

 Feel free to explore:
 * The client-side Remake framework lives in `/_remake/client-side` and is compiled into `/_remake/dist`
-* Back-end code lives in every other file in this directory (besides `/_remake/empty-project`).
-  * You can trace its beginning from `/_remake/main.js` and go from there! 🚴‍♀️
+* You can find the backend code in `/lib` and `/utils`.
+To see the backend code, start at `/_remake/main.js` and go from there! 🚴‍♀️